gbkel/kindlefy/README.md

 ## 🕋 Features

-- [X] Send to Kindle by Gmail
+- [X] Send to Kindle by Gmail.

-- [X] Send to Kindle by Outlook
+- [X] Send to Kindle by Outlook.

-- [X] Send to Kindle by a generic SMTP Server
+- [X] Send to Kindle by a generic SMTP Server.

-- [X] Import Manga
+- [X] Import Manga.

-- [X] Import RSS Feed
+- [X] Import RSS Feed.

-- [ ] Choosing which collection to put the documents
+- [ ] Choosing which collection to put the documents.

-- [ ] Sending more than one document per mail
+- [ ] Sending more than one document per mail.

+- [ ] Using an own Docker Image (builded with the Dockerfile inside this repo) to improve action speed.

 ## 🔧 Technologies